FutureWorkshops/FWTPieChart/README.md

 	FWTPieChartView *pieChartView = [[FWTPieChartView alloc] initWithFrame:pieChartFrame];

-The next step is to add segments to the pie chart, segments which are represented by **FWTPieChartSegmentData** data estructures containing the segment's value, color, inner text and outer text.
+The next step is to add segments to the pie chart, segments which are represented by **FWTPieChartSegmentData** data structures containing the segment's value, color, inner text and outer text.

 In the following example a 22% segment with blue color, "A" inner text and "2" outer text is initialized.